mariuslundgard/transclusion/README.md

 </html>
 ```

-More interestingly, Structure enables HTML5 to do things such as printing variables and looping:
+More interestingly, Transclusion enables HTML5 to do things such as printing variables and looping:

 ```
 <div each=(keyword in document.keywords)>